Bob Carr: Nature conservation

 Nature conservation was a priority for the government and for Carr personally.
-Carr moved to ban canal estates because of their impact on river systems, and when in office he implemented a 1995 election pledge to prevent logging in parts of southeastern NSW by creating the South East Forest National Park along NSW's coastal range from Batemans Bay to the Victorian border.
+Carr moved to ban canal estates because of their impact on river systems, and when in office he implemented a 1995 election pledge to prevent logging in parts of southeastern NSW by creating the South East Forests National Park along NSW's coastal range from Batemans Bay to the Victorian border.

 Carr's election policies had also included commitments to protect 90000 ha of old-growth forest and wilderness areas through a string of new national parks.
 The promise was exceeded with gazettal of 120000 ha between 1995 and 2005.
 The initiative was supported by a A$6 million forestry restructuring package to build a modern mill and provide a 20-year guarantee of alternative timber.

 Following the 1999 victory, Carr's government declared 100 new national parks between Nowra and the Bega Valley.
 Carr claimed in 2009 that: "rural towns did not 'die' as a result of these conservation measures.
 The old timber towns now boast communities with a strong economic base, world-class national parks on their doorstep and thriving nature-based tourism".
 In its first term, the government banned the removal of old-growth vegetation from farmlands and introduced pricing for rural water and an environmental allocation to the state's river systems.
 In June 2001 jet skis were banned from Sydney Harbour.
 Carr said: "You wouldn't allow motor bikes in the Botanic Gardens".

 The curbs on the clearing of nature vegetation were mounted as a serious anti-greenhouse gas measure, helping Australia achieve its Kyoto targets.
 In addition, in January 2003 the Carr government launched the world's first greenhouse gas trading scheme, the Greenhouse Gas Reduction Scheme, which set a limit on carbon emissions by electricity retailers.
 It was listed by the World Bank as the world's first carbon trading scheme.

 In 2003 Carr launched the building sustainability index (BASIX) which mandated reductions in energy and water use of up to 40 percent in every new dwelling built after July 2004.
 Regarding environmental and education improvements, Carr noted in his diary for 21 April 1997: "Yesterday our school reforms were announced.
 All the ideas I'd formulated in Opposition.
 Four-unit English for the HSC.
 Compulsory exams at the end of Year 10.
 Soft options gone ...
 I mark the package with forestry.
 I could leave politics and be satisfied with my achievements."